 Don’t clean your dog’s ears if he or she yelps in pain or seems to be hurt.
 Likewise, be prepared to call your vet if your dog starts to lean into your hand or seems to have a palpable sense of relief – all of these responses are signs that your dog might have an ear infection.

 Finally, make sure that you’re gentle with your dog so that he or she doesn’t get scared by the procedure.
-If your dog is amenable to CBD oils, this might be a good time to give them some.
+If your pet is amenable to CBD oil for dogs, this might be a good time to give them some.
 Take things slowly, don’t yell, and make sure that your dog feels good afterward.
-Yes, this means that you’re going to want to keep some treats on hand to give your dog both during and after the procedure and that you’re going to want to cuddle with him or her after you are done.
+Yes, this means that you’re going to want to keep some dog treats on hand to give your dog both during and after the procedure and that you’re going to want to cuddle with him or her after you are done.